ar-51/ar-51.github.io/docs/Hardware & Network Requirements/9 MP specs.md

 ## PC Specification
-Make sure the **motherboard can support both two network cards and the GPU**: <br> * Make sure there are **free slots for 2 pcie extenstion**.
+Make sure the **motherboard can support both two network cards and the GPU**: <br> * Make sure there are **free slots for 2 pcie extension**.
 4090/4080 cards are bulky the do not use water-cooling. <br> * The 2 additional PCIeslots should support a minimum of   **PCIe4 x 4 mode** <br> * Note that the extension example extension card uses  **PCI-e v4.0 x4** and also requrires these [SFP adapters](https://www.alibaba.com/product-detail/LR-LINK-LRXP0010-Y3ATR-10Gb-SFP_1600768803659.html?spm=a2756.order-detail-ta-ta-b.0.0.62332fc2jmW6qL)
 {: .warning }